xiaolan1001/MCTK3/README.md

 2. Simple usage of MCTK2

-(1) The input language of MCTK2 is fully compatiable with the SMV input language used by NuSMV and nuXmv.
+(1) The input language of MCTK2 is fully compatible with the SMV input language used by NuSMV and nuXmv.
 We refer to [the NuSMV 2.6 Tutorial](http://nusmv.fbk.eu/NuSMV/tutorial/v26/tutorial.pdf) for more details.

-(2) The syntax of RTCTL* formulas is fully compatiable with the syntax of LTL in NuSMV and nuXmv.
+(2) The syntax of RTCTL* formulas is fully compatible with the syntax of LTL in NuSMV and nuXmv.
 The syntax of the extended path quantifiers and bounded temporal operators are listed as follows:

 	(a) existential path quantifier: E (f)
 	(b) universal path quantifier: A (f)